Get insider access

 8.7 Sports

-The Sony A80K is excellent for watching sports.
+The Sony BRAVIA XR A80K is excellent for watching sports.
 Fast-moving balls and players look excellent thanks to the near-instantaneous response time, so there isn't any motion blur.
-It also has incredible reflection handling if you have a few lights around, but it doesn't get bright enough to fight a ton of glare.
-Lastly, it has a wide viewing angle, which is great if you want to watch the game with a few friends as everyone sees the same image from the sides.
+It also has incredible reflection handling, so the TV still looks good if you have a few lights around, although it doesn't get bright enough to fight a ton of glare.
+Lastly, it has a wide viewing angle, which is great if you want to watch the game with a few friends, as everyone sees the same image from the sides.

 Pros